 Popular Playtech slots: Age of the Gods (extensive jackpot slot series), American Dad, A Night Out, Batman Begins, Beach Life (Jackpot), Buffalo Blitz, Everybody’s Jackpot (Jackpot), Gladiator (Jackpot), Great Blue, Halloween Fortune, Jekyll & Hyde, Mr. Cashback, The Dark Knight Rises, The Mummy, White King

-The Swedish company Quickspin, part of the Playtech group, is earning more and more fans and is part of the younger generation of casino software developers.
-Its portfolio consists only of slots, most of which can also be played on your iPhone or Android mobile.
+The Swedish company Quickspin (yep, once again Swedish), part of the Playtech group, is earning more and more fans and is part of the younger generation of casino software developers.
+Its portfolio consists mainly of slots, all of which can also be played on your iPhone or Android mobile.

-Games like Sakura Fortune and The Wild Chase are well worth mentioning as they are not only fun to play, but offer good returns too.
-An added advantage is that the Quickspin slots are available in English and Japanese.
+Games like Sakura Fortune, The Wild Chase and Sticky Bandits are well worth mentioning as they are not only fun to play, but offer good returns too.
+If bonus buy slots are your thing, check out Big Bad Wolf Megaways and Book of Duat.
+An added advantage is that Quickspin slots are available in a variety of Asian languages.

-Popular Quickspin slots: Beowulf, Big Bad Wolf, Goldilocks, Mighty Arthur, Sakura Fortune, Sticky Bandits, The Wild Chase, Wins of Fortune
+Popular Quickspin slots: Big Bad Wolf, Book of Duat, Goldilocks, Joker Strike, Mighty Arthur, Sakura Fortune, Sticky Bandits, The Wild Chase, Tiger’s Glory, Wild Luchador, Wins of Fortune

 Pragmatic Play Slots

-The casino games by developer Pragmatic Play, founded in 2007, are available in English, Chinese and Japanese, and also have mobile versions.
+The casino games by developer Pragmatic Play, founded in 2007, are available in English and various Asian languages, including Chinese, Japanese, Thai and Korean.
+Of course, they also have mobile versions.
 Their slots are second-to-none in design and entertainment value.
 It’s also notable that a number of their games are inspired by an Asian theme, e.g. Panda’s Fortune, 8 Dragons, 3 Kingdoms, and Lucky Dragons.
+Furthermore, many of their games come with the feature buy side bet, which allows you to purchase the free spins outright.
+A popular example of such a game is Sweet Bonanza.

 Pragmatic Play slots are our insider tip (not just for the Drops & Wins feature – see details further below) and you’ll find them in most online casinos.
 ‘Take a look and try it out’ is the motto here.

-Popular Pragmatic Play slots: 8 Dragons, 888 Dragons, 888 Gold, Caishen’s Gold, Diamond Strike (Jackpot), Dragon’s Kingdom, Panda’s Fortune, Queen of Gold, Wolf Gold (Jackpot)
+Popular Pragmatic Play slots: 8 Dragons, 888 Dragons, 888 Gold, Caishen’s Gold, Diamond Strike (Jackpot), Dragon’s Kingdom, Panda’s Fortune, Queen of Gold, Sweet Bonanza, Wolf Gold (Jackpot)

 The Pragmatic Play Drops & Wins Jackpot Feature